Heath Einstein, Dean of Admission

 Volunteer Partnerships

-Besides being excellent TCU students, Community Scholars are service leaders, creating a bridge to the community through volunteerism.
-Here are some of the agencies touched by their contributions.
+Besides being excellent TCU students, Community Scholars are servant leaders, creating a bridge to the community through volunteerism.
+Here are some of the agencies impacted by their contributions.

 Trinity Habitat for Humanity